Naila-Srivastava/Naila-Srivastava/README.md

 ---

 ## 🧬 About Me
 I’m passionate about integrating **genomics**, **machine learning**, and **data visualization** to uncover insights in health and life sciences.
-With a solid background in both **computational biology** and **data analytics**, my work blends biological complexity with analytical clarity — whether I’m decoding gene variants or translating public health data into dashboards.
+With a solid background in both **computational biology** and **data analytics**, my work blends biological complexity with analytical clarity, whether I’m decoding gene variants or translating public health data into dashboards.

 🧠 Currently diving into:
 - Variant calling & GWAS